-Here are some tactics long term disability companies use to trick you or otherwise avoid paying out benefits:
+Here are some tricks and tactics that disability insurance carriers use to avoid paying out benefits:

 Prolonging Your Claim Process

 - Requesting additional and/or irrelevant documents.
-One of the ways the insurance company will try to delay paying your benefits is to request duplicate copies of documents.
 These are documents that you either already provided or extra documents that are not necessary to decide your claim.
 An example might be requesting your medical records from decades ago, even if that has nothing to do with your current injury or illness.
 They may try to use these to prove that you had a pre-existing condition to deny your claim.